Get PeakVisor App

 • Secondly, the lift access boundary of the resort occupies much of this cone.
 Only the south-facing terrain on the backside is not covered by lifts.

-• Lastly, there is no easy regress back to the resort to do quick laps.
-If you drop off the backside, it’s going to be a bit of a trek out.
-There are descents and people definitely indulge, but they aren’t as legendary as, say, the slackcountry of Jackson Hole in Wyoming or Telluride in Colorado ski resorts.
+• Lastly, there is no easy regress back to the resort for quick laps.
+If you drop off the backside, it will be a bit of a trek back.
+There are descents and people definitely indulge, but they aren’t as legendary as, say, the slackcountry of Jackson Hole, Wyoming, or Telluride, Colorado.

 Mammoth Mountain, California